 - Eligibility?Any professional from any discipline or system can access this case consultation service, provided that the elder abuse victim is 60 or over and resides in New York City.

 - Access?To arrange the consultation, address your email to: firstname.lastname@example.org(Peg Horan) and email@example.com (Lisa Rachmuth).
 You may also leave a voice mail at NYCEAC: 212-746-7211.
 If you are a Core Member of NYCEAC’s Brooklyn Enhanced Multidisciplinary Team (EMDT) or Manhattan EMDT, you may contact a specialist directly.

 - Include in your email or phone message the best time to reach you to discuss your case consultation request.

-- Please do not put any details of the case, nor any identifying information about the victim, in any email.
+- Do not put any details of the case, nor any identifying information about the victim, in an email.